 “Synchronous learning refers to a learning event in which a group of participants is engaged in learning at the same time.
 For that, they should be in the same physical location, such as a classroom, or at the same online environment, such as in a web conference, where they can interact with the instructor and other participants.
 There is real-interaction with other people.” easy-lms.com

 “If synchronous learning takes place at the same time, asynchronous learning refers to the opposite.
 The instructor, the learner, and other participants are not engaged in the learning process at the same time.
 There is no real-time interaction with other people.” easy-lms.com

 VIDEO – “Synchronous and Asynchronous Learning in an Online Course” – Video created by UMass Boston

-You, as a teacher, do not need to deliver 3 consecutive hours of class.
+As a teacher, you do not need to deliver 3 consecutive hours of class.
 There are options for remote delivery so that some coursework is done separately, (students watch/listen/read on their own) and then you come back together as a class to discuss.

 Some options for students to explore asynchronously:

 Podcases can supplement your material, or depending on your course, can provide source information.
 A few examples of podcasts that are fairly well-researched, with well-cited sources for stories of relevance and interest include:

 For a more detailed list of suggested podcasts, please visit the Educational Technology Resource Bank.

 Documentaries are becoming more accessible with the growth of Netflix, Amazon, and other streaming services.
 Many are also available through public streaming sites like CBC, TVO, NPR, etc. as well as some quality documentaries that are available from YouTube, in full length or sometimes in sections (as in the Terry Fox story).
 Many documentaries are available through public broadcasters have closed captioning and/or transcripts (an important option for accessibility).